What Is Market Cap?

 Due to their lower risk and steady growth, large-cap companies represent an ideal opportunity for people who are looking for a long-term investment.

-Companies with high market capitalisation are also more likely to issue dividends to their shareholders, making them better candidates for income investments.
+Companies with high market cap are also more likely to issue dividends to their shareholders, making them better candidates for income investments.

 Free Float Market Capitalisation